 If the organization is 280 knowledge workers and they all work in the same knowledge domain, then this adoption would have multiple waves.
 The initial wave might include 35 or 40 people.
 The second wave might be 100 people and the third wave would be the balance of the organization (about 150 people).
 Each wave creates coaches that support the next wave.

 A more complex example would be a large organization that supports multiple knowledge domains.
 This would require multiple KCS adoptions, potentially with multiple waves.
 For example, if the company supports both hardware and software, or operating systems software and application software, the organizational structure would reflect two (or more) distinct groups that have very little interaction with each other.
 In this case, each group would have their own KCS adoption and each adoption may have multiple waves.
-Each wave would progress through the phases of adoption based on their proficiency and success.
-One caveat on this is the move from Phase 2 (Adopting) to Phase 3 (Leveraging), as this transition is dependent on both the knowledge base maturity for that domain, and the readiness of the knowledge workers.
-Earlier waves may have to wait for later waves to catch up so the whole domain can move into Phase 3.
+Each wave would progress through the phases of transformation based on their indicators.

-Determining the waves for adoption is discussed during Phase 1 as part of the Design Session.
+Determining the waves for adoption is discussed during the Plan and Design phase.

-The adoption phases are based on key milestones along the KCS journey.
-Each of the four phases of adoption defines the focus and actions for that phase, as well as the exit criteria.
+The transformation phases are cumulative and based on key milestones along the KCS journey.
+Each of the four phases defines the focus and actions for that phase, as well as the indicators of transformation.
 The four phases are:

-The graphic on the Adoption Activities page shows a sample timeline of the four phases of adoption.
+The graphic on the Adoption Activities page shows a sample timeline of the four phases of transformation.
+This should be considered purely as an example.
 Each organization moves at its own pace.
 Large organizations often have groups or waves of adopters at different phases of adoption at the same time.
-It is important to transition to the next phase based on the exit criteria identified for each phase, not based on an arbitrary, pre-established timeline.

 As we have mentioned, KCS represents a significant change for most organizations.
 Organizations who treat KCS adoption as a serious change initiative create greater benefit than those who approach it casually.
 We have found that organizations that embrace a formal change management methodology like Kotter or ADKAR tend to do well with their KCS adoption.
 If you have change management professionals in your organization, by all means engage them in supporting your KCS adoption.